YagoLopez/f7-angular-components-and-ui.router/README.md

 - Components allow to define CSS styles in the html template for encapsulation
 - The project uses *AngularJS UI-Router* and *ui-views*, not Framework7 router.
 The F7 router is disabled.
 - There is no need to use `<div class="views"></div>` from F7 because it is used `<ui-view></ui-view>` in its place
+- This template project uses a modified version of Framework 7 material CSS styles.
+Some animations and effects are omited for performance reasons.
+(For example, ripple effect)